> > Health During Hunt

 Health During Hunt covers tips to keep fit and healthy once you have arrived in Africa.

-"Everything in Africa bites, but the safari bug is worst of all" Brian Jackman
+"Everything in Africa bites, but the safari bug is worst of all."
+Brian Jackman

 General Travel/Hunting Health Tips

-Some of the 'in town' tips are not applicable to some southern African countries where the standards of public hygiene are generally higher than the other hunting countries.
+Some of the 'in town' tips are not applicable to some southern African countries where the standards of public hygiene are usually generally higher than the other hunting countries.

 • Keep taking your anti-malarial drugs as per regime.